Talent Management

 • Assign responsibilities

-HR is responsible for much of the talent management plan, but other employees in your firm must also be involved.
+HR is responsible for much of the strategic talent plan, but other employees in your firm must also be involved.
 For example, C-level executives are accountable for succession planning.

 • Communicate with employees